-Binghamton University's Certificate of Advanced Studies (CAS) in Educational Leadership is for experienced pre-K through 12th-grade educators interested in:
+Binghamton University's advanced certificate in Educational Leadership is for experienced pre-K through grade 12 educators interested in:

-The CAS is a 30 credit-hour program of study, beyond a completed master’s degree of at least 30 credit-hours in a teaching or closely related field.
-The 30 CAS credit-hours consist of ten required courses, one of which is an internship and two which are completed mostly online.
-The CAS also requires students to pass the NYS School District Leader assessment and to develop a personal plan for self-improvement and continuous learning, consistent with current Educational Leader standards.
+This is a 30 credit-hour program of study beyond a completed master’s degree of at least 30 credit-hours in a teaching or closely related field.
+The 30 credit-hours consist of ten required courses, one of which is an internship and two which are completed mostly online.
+Students are required to pass the NYS School District Leader assessment and to develop a personal plan for self-improvement and continuous learning, consistent with current Educational Leader standards.
 The personal plan is updated and refined at three defined checkpoints during the program of study.

 Plan of study

-The plan of study for the Educational Leadership Certificate of Advanced Studies (CAS) Program provides students and advisors with a form to guide students through CAS program requirements.
+The plan of study for the advanced certificate in Educational Leadership program provides students and advisors with a form to guide students through program requirements.

-Note: Despite what course descriptions may say, all Educational Leadership courses are currently 3 credits each.
+Note: All Educational Leadership courses are currently 3 credits each

 - EDUC 606 - Curriculum Leadership